Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 - Set: char-write-req 3 4142434445464748494a4b4c4d4e4f
 - Set: char-write-req 21 4142434445464748494a4b4c4d4e4f

+*Note:* This is the only value that Mipow Playbulb Rainbow (BTL200) and Playbulb SMART (BTL201) seems to kept after you have disconnected the bulb from power.
+Mipow Playbulb Spot Mesh (BTL203) remembers the whole state, light, effect etc.

+**The given PIN/password of the bulb (uuid = 0000fff7)**
+- Default value: "0000"
+- Get: char-read-hnd 1d
+- Characteristic value/descriptor: 30 30 30 30
+- Set: char-write-req 1d 41424344
+- which is ABCD

+*Note:* This is at least NOT available for Rainbow (BTL200) and Playbulb SMART (BTL201).
+Mipow Playbulb Spot Mesh (BTL203) supports PIN

-*Note:* This seems to be the only value that will be kept after you have disconnected the bulb from power.
+*Note:* This is the only value that Mipow Playbulb Rainbow (BTL200) and Playbulb SMART (BTL201) seems to kept after you have disconnected the bulb from power.
+Mipow Playbulb Spot Mesh (BTL203) remembers the whole state, light, effect etc.

 ## Color
 The color of the bulb.
 Can also be used in order to read current color, in case that effect runs.